 Test taking has become a skill all its own.
 Often a child who is proficient in the skill being assessed scores below ability because of not understanding the question, not fully reading the directions or getting confused by certain words.
 Responding to an open response prompt and citing evidence from the text needs to be constructed a certain way.
 Math problems are often multi-step.
 Instead of giving children the time they need to do their best the testing manual regulates a very specific start and end time.
 Bubbling in the answer sheet the wrong way could give a false sense of failure.

 While I do not advocate for taking too much valuable class time away to practice for taking tests, it will help alleviate anxieties and enable your students to perform better if they are given the tools to succeed.
+Below are some ideas to consider.

 - Make practicing a growth mindset a regular expectation in your classroom.